Princeton-CDH/simulating-risk/simulatingrisk/hawkdove/README.md

 |A | **I** |  B |
 | C | D | E |

+- Payoffs are determined as follows:
+   -  Look at what each neighbor did, then:
+   -  If I play HAWK and neighbor plays DOVE: 3
+   -  If I play DOVE and neighbor plays DOVE: 2.1
+   -  If I play DOVE and neighbor plays HAWK: 1
+   - If I play HAWK and neighbor plays HAWK: 0

 Each player on a lattice (grid in Mesa):
 - Has parameter `r` [from 0 to 8, or 0 to 4 for four neighbors]